sshaufi/devops-training/README.md

 2. Update all the package on ss server: [ansible-playbook/update_upgrade_ss.yml](ansible-playbook/update_upgrade_ss.yml)
 3. Update and check if reboot is needed on ec2 server: [ansible-playbook/update_upgrade_ec2.yml](ansible-playbook/update_upgrade_ec2.yml)

-On all three servers, the playbook will run as the user named 'ansible', which I created for security purposes.
+On all three servers, the playbook will run as the user named `ansible`, which I created for security purposes.
 This user can execute specific commands without a password when using sudo and doas, as I have manually configured.

 Please note that on both the cloud and ec2 server playbooks, I do not use the apt module.
 Instead, I manually run the command in the **Ansible** playbook due to [this GitHub issue #51663](https://github.com/ansible/ansible/issues/51663).
 Additionally, in both server playbooks, it will check if a reboot is needed after every update.